San Diego Juvenile Detention Sexual Abuse Lawsuits

 Understanding Sexual Abuse Claims Against Youth Residential Treatment and Juvenile Detention Centers in San Diego County

 Survivors have reported being sexually abused by correctional officers, counselors, medical staff, and, in some cases, by other detainees.
 These claims involve not only direct acts of abuse but also widespread failures in supervision, reporting, and facility oversight.
+Survivors often suffered physical harm in addition to emotional and psychological trauma.

 Rather than isolated events, these incidents reflect deeper institutional problems that allowed misconduct to persist across multiple locations and over many years.